Pathum312/Learn_C_Basics/README.md

-Sure!
-Here’s a README format for your C code:

----

 # C Variables Example

 This C program demonstrates the declaration, initialization, and usage of various data types including integers, floats, characters, and strings.
 It also shows how to use the `printf` function to output formatted information to the console.